MyNameIsTakenOMG/certified-k8s-admin/README.md

    - tolerations: on the pods yaml configuration file `spec.tolerations` : `key:"app"`, `operator:"Equal"`, `value:"blue"`, `effect:"NoSchedule"`
    - **note: taints and tolerations are just restrictions, in other words, there's no guarantee that certain pods will go to certain nodes, unless we use node affinity**
    - `kubectl describe node kubemaster | grep Taint` : master node has a taint to prevent any pod from launching on.
- - node selectors: designate certain pods to go to certain nodes
+ - node selector: designate certain pods to go to certain node
    - for pods: add property `nodeSelector` with certain labels (key=value)
    - for nodes: use command `kubectl label nodes <node name> key=value`
    - **note:** can only handle simple use cases